hashicorp/pandora/docs/data-workarounds.md

 We'll start by creating a file called `workaround_web_31682.go`

-The following is boilerplate that uses the package and api issue number that this workaround applies to
+The following is boilerplate code where we reference the issue number that this workaround applies to for added context.
+We also specify the service name and API version that the workaround is valid for.
 ```
 var _ workaround = workaroundWeb31682{}